-A tarpaulin (or tarp) is one of the easiest rain covers to install on apartment balconies, making it an ideal choice for renters who need temporary coverage.
+A tarp is one of the easiest rain covers to install on apartment balconies, making it an ideal choice for renters who need temporary coverage.

 If you’re working with an exposed balcony (like in the picture above), installation is a bit more involved as you’ll need to anchor the tarp to structures on either side.
-You can use a variety of items including string light poles or lattice screens, etc.
+You can use a variety of items including string light hangers, poles, or lattice screens, etc.

 While a tarp is an easy and cost-effective solution, it isn’t the most attractive of rain cover options, so just be aware of that point up front.

 While there are many types of outdoor awnings, retractable awnings are a popular type of balcony rain protection.
 They are temporary in the sense that they can be extended or retracted whenever you want, but they’re permanent in the sense that they require installation.

 Retractable awnings can be installed in a variety of different balcony layouts, which makes them ideal since they are an option for many apartment renters or owners… just make sure your renter agreement or HOA allow them before purchasing.